ct-js/ct-js/app/data/ct.libs/matter/docs/Listening to collision events.md

 });
 ```

-> **Warning**: DO NOT write `ct.matter.on` inside copies' code.
+> **Warning**: DO NOT write `ct.matter.on` inside Frame start / Frame end events.
 This will apply large amounts of listeners that do the same thing, which will degrade performance and break your gameplay logic.
-Instead, write `ct.matter.on` once in room's On Create code.
+Instead, write `ct.matter.on` once in Room Start code.

 There are three collision events you can listen to: